-Two athletes died after suffering problems in the swimming test of a triathlon held in New York, with which the people who died in this competition have reached three in three years.
+Two athletes died after suffering problems in the swimming event of a triathlon held in New York, bringing the death toll in this competition to three in three years.

-A 40-year-old woman in critical condition died Monday.
-He had suffered two cardiac arrests during Sunday's swimming competition, said race director Bill Burke.
+A 40-year-old woman who was in critical condition died Monday.
+She had suffered two cardiac arrests during Sunday's swim meet, said race director Bill Burke.

 The woman's family, from Elmhurst, Illinois, asked that her name not be released.

-The other deceased was Michael Kudryk, 64, who was removed unconscious from the Hudson River on Sunday.
+The other deceased was Michael Kudryk, 64, who was pulled unconscious from the Hudson River on Sunday.
 Police said he apparently suffered a heart attack.

 Another 26 competitors had to be helped to get out of the water after suffering minor injuries or pain, police said.

-The competition authorities were evaluating raising the requirements for athletes to register, since until now they do not require the presentation of medical certificates or proof that they have participated in other triathlons.
+The competition authorities were evaluating raising the requirements for athletes to register, since until now the presentation of medical certificates or proof that they have participated in other triathlons is not required.